-- Increase the footprint of the Park through the inclusion of acquired properties and recommend the formal incorporation of the north section of Blenheim Road (road reserve positioned immediately adjacent to and to the east of the Park). - Improve parking efficiency by integrating the north section of Blenheim Road into the park, optimising parking configuration and enhancing accessible parking elements. - Improve connectivity to commercial / residential precincts and public transport to the north with an enhanced shared path link and new park entry at the corner of Epping and Pittwater Road.
-Recommend future consideration be given to potential pedestrian/cycle bridge across Epping Road towards Metro station precinct. - 2.5m wide accessible paths to be provide from key park entrances and car parking to all main park attractions and - Simplify hierarchy of paths to create easy circulation to park amenities with universal access provided to all key park - Create strong through site links to encourage greater less reliance on cars for commuting and increased passive surveillance within the park, improving public safety. - Provide access for Council maintenance vehicles to all areas of the park to allow for effective ongoing maintenance. - Ensure widths of paths can accommodate future increased demand in park use. - Recommend future consideration to be given to improving connectivity between the Park, the surrounding residential area (to the south), public transport and active transport routes (to the north) and Tennis World site (to the west).
+- Improve parking efficiency along Blenheim Road allowing reduction in road footprint and expansion of park. - Improve connectivity to commercial / residential precincts and public transport to the north with an enhanced shared path link and new park entry at the corner of Epping and Pittwater Road. - 2.5m wide accessible paths to be provide from key park entrances and car parking to all main park attractions and amenities. - Simplify hierarchy of paths to create easy circulation to park amenities with universal access provided to all key park facilities. - Create strong through site links to encourage greater less reliance on cars for commuting and increased passive surveillance within the park, improving public safety. - Provide access for Council maintenance vehicles to all areas of the park to allow for effective ongoing maintenance. - Ensure widths of paths can accommodate future increased demand in park use.